 Guidelines for the Avoidance of Vibration Induced Fatigue Failure in Process Pipework

-The Guidelines for the Avoidance of Vibration Induced Fatigue Failure in Process Pipework provides a methodology to help minimise the risk of vibration induced fatigue of process piping.
-The Guidelines can be applied to:
+The Guidelines for the Avoidance of Vibration Induced Fatigue Failure in Process Pipework provide a methodology to help minimize the risk of vibration-induced fatigue in process piping.
+They apply to:

 1. Qualitative Assessment

-The first step is to identify the sources of excitation, for this purpose, in the case of a new plant, the Guidelines divides the sources in nine types and provides a qualitative assessment to identify them.
+The first step is identifying the sources of excitation.
+For new plants, the Guidelines classify nine excitation types and provide a qualitative assessment framework.

-- Kinetic energy of the process fluid, associated to the fluid velocity, induces turbulence and pulsation, in the case of gas flow.
+- Kinetic energy of the fluid: turbulence and pulsation in gas flow.

-- Chocked flow due to flow restriction devices, induces AIV.
+- Choked flow from restriction devices: induces AIV.

 2. Quantitative Assessment